176 Anderson Avenue, Rochester

-You'll be treated respectfully for the duration, perhaps as an equal to the artists you'll, with whom you can socialize during the breaks between poses.
+You'll be treated respectfully for the duration, perhaps as an equal to the artists, with whom you can socialize during the breaks between poses.

 More often, though, you'll just be standing still, focusing vaguely on retaining a pose while your mind wanders to other topics of interest, listening the music or conversations in the room, anything to occupy the rest of your mind.